Setup GitHub Actions Self-Hosted Runner On VMs & Docker

 Let me explain the workflow of GitHub Actions self-hosted VM runner.

-- Once the connection is made GitHub Actions will trigger the workflow by sending the job description to the specified runner.
+• GitHub Actions trigger the workflow by sending the job description to the specified runners client.

-Every setup and configuration will be the same, the only difference is, in the VM the jobs will be run on the VMs work directory which is /_work/github-actions/github-actions and while using the container the jobs will be running on the containers work directory which is /__w/github-actions/github-actions.
+• The only difference is that in the VM the jobs will be run on the VM itself and while using the container the jobs will be running inside the containers.

 Follow the below steps to set up a self-hosted runner for a repository

-Step 1: Create or choose an existing Repository
+Step 2: Create or choose an existing GitHub organization

-In the repo go to Settings -> Actions -> Runners and press the New self-hosted runner button on the top right corner to configure the runner for your GitHub Actions repo.
+In the organization go to Settings -> Actions -> Runners and press the New self-hosted runner button on the top right corner to configure the GitHub Actions runner for your organization.

 As shown in the above image you can select the runner image according to your OS and architecture as per your need.